Annoy Cops By Petting Cats

 I dreamed that I stood beside a road that ran along a ridge.
 There were four steel support columns being built around the road, presumably for a sign welcoming visiters to the city.
 I asked a passerby if he thought the road was going to be too narrow because of the positioning of the structure being built.
 He invited me to following him up a short climb above the road so that we could get a better view of the scene.
 We discussed the structure very briefly at our elevated location, then I offered to give him a lift in my automobile which then found itself nearby.

 We were then standing in the back of a large GMC van that only had the two front seats installed.
-My passenger somehow started the van, put it into gear, and started it down the steep face of the ridge.
-I had trouble stopping the van because the driver seat had been pushed all the way forward against the steering wheel, but I managed to get my foot on the brake and stop the van right after leveling out in a residential area and right as a few police cars pulled in front of us.
+Without sitting at the wheel, my passenger somehow started the van, put it into gear, and started it down the steep face of the ridge.
+I had trouble stopping the van because the empty driver seat had been pushed all the way forward against the steering wheel, but I managed to get my foot on the brake and stop the van right after leveling out in a residential area and right as a few police cars pulled in front of us.

 We got out of the van, and a policeman started lecturing us about reckless driving.
 He then made us watch on a tablet a short safety film that depicted people being killed in traffic accidents.
 After the film, a cat showed up nearby, so the policeman said to my passenger something like, “If you'd hit that cat, it wouldn't be showing up in anybody's kitchen any more!”